CrankyJones/mrroboger/README.md

 * Bootstrap

 ### **Description**
 This project is a web page that takes a number enterd by the user and returns a greeting from Mr. Roboger.
 It displays all numbers from 0 to the number entered.
 It uses regular expressions to find numbers that are or contain a 3, 2, or 1, and it replaces them with text.
+Leaving either fields blank will pop up alerts.
+If a name and number is correctly entered, a greeting from Mr. Roboger will be displayed.
+If a letter is entered first in the number field, an alert will pop up reminding you to enter a number.
+If a number is entered into the name field, a secret robot message from King Friday will appear.

 ### **Setup/Installation**